wp-plugins/somatic-framework/readme.txt

 * When passing "p2p" field data with soma_metabox_data(), you must also pass "p2pname" for the unique registered p2p connection ID and "type" (p2p-list or p2p-thumb) for output
 * cleaned up save routines, stripslashes bugs
 * metabox type "richtext" now uses the new WP3.3 wp_editor() function (multiple rich editors possible, yay!)
-* new metabox type "html" uses the new WP3.3 wp_editor() function, but without the visual editor
+* NEW metabox type "html" uses the new WP3.3 wp_editor() function, but without the visual editor
 * metabox type "editor" removed - use "richtext" instead with ID of "post_content" and data of "core" if you're trying to replace the core post editor (just make sure to NOT include "editor" in the post type support!)
 * some css tweaks in the editor to keep up with WP3.3
 * added action hook "soma_column_data" to inject custom post type column data output